owlchester/kanka-docs/docs/source/features/campaigns/campaign-settings.md

 #### Default entity's connections interface

 When clicking on an entity's **relations** subpage, select what displays.
-On boosted campaigns, the default is to show the **relation explorer**.
+On premium campaigns, the default is to show the **relation explorer**.

 #### Default relations explorer mode